What You Need To Know

 - Job Development

 - Interventions within the work environment

 Vocational Assistance is offered to groups and individuals.
-The service is short-term and designed to help veterans realize what skills they have, the resources available to them, attitudes and expectation for finding employment.
-The service also helps veterans with the interview process and shows them how to succeed in their job without needing to continue the job search, job development or follow-up support.
+The service is short-term and designed to help veterans realize what skills they have, their resources, attitudes, and expectations for finding employment.
+The service also helps veterans with the interview process and shows them how to succeed in their job without continuing the job search, job development, or follow-up support.